 As noted in section (iii), the time that a permanent resident spends abroad working for a Canadian company counts towards the two-year out of five rule.

-The ability to maintain permanent residency while working for a Canadian business abroad is probably the most complicated way to maintain permanent residency.
-Because of how vague the exception is, and how often individuals try to claim that they are encompassed by it, the following rules have been developed by both Parliament and the courts which set out how the rule works.
+The ability to maintain permanent residency while working for a Canadian business abroad is probably the most complicated way to satisfy the residency requirement.
+Because of how vague the exception is, and how often individuals try to claim that they are encompassed by it, Parliament and the judiciary have set out several rules about what constitutes a qualifying assignment.

 They are (source added after every rule):

-- The permanent resident must work for a business that is a corporation incorporated under Canadian laws that has an ongoing operation in Canada: Immigration and Refugee Protection Regulations (“IRPR”) s.
+- The permanent resident must work for a business that is a corporation incorporated under Canadian laws that has an ongoing operation in Canada: Immigration and Refugee Protection Regulations (the “IRPR“) s.
 61(a)

 - If the business is not a corporation, then it must be an enterprise that has an ongoing operation in Canada that is capable of generating revenue and whose goal is to make a profit and in which a majority of voting or ownership interests is held by Canadian citizens or permanent residents: IRPR s.
 61(b)